porres/pd-cyclone/README.md

 Cyclone has relyed on a new build system called "pd-lib-builder" by Katja Vetter, available here: <https://github.com/pure-data/pd-lib-builder>

 The transition to this new build system started with 0.1-alpha57.
 The old build configuration used to also compile the objects in libraries.
-The new system builds each object in a separate file plus the cyclone sub-library containing 12 non alphanumeric objects.
+The new system, at the moment, only builds each object in a separate file plus the cyclone sub-library containing 12 non alphanumeric objects.